What's Happening Now

 - Segment improvements for 42nd – 53rd Avenue are currently unfunded.

-On-street Parking Impacts
+On-Street Parking Impacts

 According to a parking study conducted in Spring 2022 from 42nd Ave to Cully Blvd, on-street parking space occupancy is moderate along NE Killingsworth Street, with average demand well below the number of available parking spaces on each block.
 Even in peak occupancy time periods, only two blocks had all spaces occupied and most blocks had an abundance of available parking spaces.
 To assess the parking impacts of the proposed redesign of NE Killingsworth with parking-protected bike lanes, we calculated how many spaces would be available post-implementation, then looked at how the current occupancy compares to that revised capacity.
 We found that in both the average and peak usage scenarios, most blocks will have plenty of available on-street parking spaces.
 However, in some blocks the demand will outstrip the proposed supply and in that case drivers may have to park on adjacent blocks and walk further to their destinations.
 The most impacted blocks when looking at average use in the study area are:

-Since PBOT currently only has funding for a roadway redesign from 53rd Avenue to Cully Blvd in conjunction with the upcoming micro-surfacing project, the actual parking impacts in the near-term will be fairly low, limited to the blocks in the 53rd to 55th Avenue area on both sides, and from 60th to 62nd Avenue on the north side.
+Since PBOT currently only has funding for a roadway redesign from 53rd Avenue to Cully Blvd in conjunction with the upcoming resurfacing project, the actual parking impacts in the near-term will be fairly low, limited to the blocks in the 53rd to 55th Avenue area on both sides, and from 60th to 62nd Avenue on the north side.
 In peak times, additional blocks may be impacted and drivers may have to park further away than they are normally accustomed to, but these impacts are lessened by the recent construction of sidewalks on both sides of Killingsworth.
 All in all, these parking impacts appear to be relatively minor and worth it for the safety benefits that the proposed street redesign offers.

 The two images below show current parking demand (Existing Conditions) and future supply after the proposed project is completed (Post implementation).
 One image focuses on the average use and the other focuses on peak use.
 These two images illustrate the parking impacts describes above.

-Next Steps: Repaving from Cully Blvd to Lombard St
+Completed: Safety Improvements from Cully Blvd to Lombard St